Tekel

 Tekel A.Ş.
 (Turkish, literally single-hand or monopoly and generally capitalised as TEKEL) was a Turkish tobacco and alcoholic beverages company.
 It was nationalised in 1925 from a parastatal (government owned/controlled) company, the Régie.
 A joint foreign and Ottoman consortium, the Régie was short for "La Société de la régie co-intéressée des tabacs de l'Empire Ottoman".

 Tekel evolved into the sole manufacturer and distributor of all alcohol and tobacco products in Turkey.
-Today, Tekel is no longer a monopoly, but it does control taxing and distribution of all alcohol and tobacco products in Turkey.
+Later on, Tekel was no longer a monopoly; however it had controlled taxing and distribution of all alcohol and tobacco products in Turkey until the end.
+The taxation department was handed over to the Turkish Revenue Administration after privatisation.

-In 2008, it was sold to British American Tobacco and discontinued as a trademark in cigarettes, wines, liquors or other products, although some of its brand names are still used without the word "Tekel" preceding them; like the Buzbağ wine.
+Tekel's alcoholic beverages division was privatised in 2004, leading to the establishment of Mey İçki.
+British American Tobacco acquired Tekel's cigarette business assets in June 2008.